 How to Participate

-Law enforcement agencies must submit their application via the Florida Law Enforcement Liaison Program website during the application period, which begins January 1, 2025.
-The submission will highlight the agency’s traffic safety efforts during the 2024 calendar year.
-Submissions must be made by midnight on March 31, 2025.
+Applications must be submitted through the Florida Law Enforcement Liaison Program website during the official application period and will highlight the agency's traffic safety efforts during the previous calendar year.

 Category 1 – 1 to 15 Officers